Frequently Asked Questions

 - The Plan takes a “multi-modal” approach of planning for streets, bikeways, pedestrian paths, and transit – all as one integrated circulation system.
 The goal is to provide transportation options and reduce reliance on auto travel.

-- One of the key issues is the location of new north-south connector streets between Country Club/Wine Country and May Street, as recommended in the City’s Transportation System Plan.
-A review of alternatives shifted the proposed alignment west from its current location south of Mt Adams Avenue.
+- One of the key issues is the realignment of a future north-south Minor Arterial street between Country Club/Wine Country and May Street, as recommended in the City’s 2011 Transportation System Plan.
+Based on a review of alternatives, the Concept Plan Report recommends shifting the alignment west from its formerly proposed location betweem Mt Adams Avenue and May Street near 30th Street.
 The intent is to reduce the steepness of the road and move it away from the entrance to the future school.
 More information is available here.

 What about parks, open space and schools?

-- Schools – There is a 17-acre school district-owned property just west of 30th Street that is assumed to be a future school site.
-The are no immediate plans for a school – the Plan takes the long term view and is coordinating access, circulation, the relationship to adjacent residential development.
+- The study area includes a 17-acre parcel owned by the Hood River County School District located northwest of 30th and May Streets that is assumed to be a future school site.
+The are no immediate plans for a new school – the Concept Plan takes the long term view and is coordinating access, circulation, the relationship to adjacent residential development.
+The Hood River County School District will determine if, when and what type of school is appropriate at this location.

-How does growth and rezoning lead to and assure affordable housing?
+How can rezoning lead to development of more attainable and affordable housing?

 - More housing “capacity” and a broader mix of housing types are essential to making housing more affordable, but they only go so far.
-Other land use and transportation tools such as affordable housing bonuses and cottage codes are helpful and will be considered as well.
+Other tools such as affordable housing bonuses and "cottage development" codes are helpful and are addressed in the Concept Plan Report.

-- The PAC has discussed the need for additional non-zoning tools, such as tax credit programs, to be coupled with the zoning recommendations.
-This is an on-going topic of discussion for the PAC and the community.
+- The Advisory Committees discussed the need for additional non-zoning tools, such as tax credit programs, to be coupled with the zoning recommendations.
+This is an on-going topic of discussion for the community.

 - Additional information on this topic is available here.